bspolley/raft/README.md

 ```
 interface input,  :command
 ```
-Input for external client to send command they want persisted to the log
+Input for external client to send command they want persisted to the log (the entry_id must be globally unique)

 ```
 interface output,  :command_ack